Shaayaann/credit-risk-classification/README.md

 The choice of the preferred model depends on the problem context.
 If correctly identifying high-risk loans is crucial, Model 2 may be preferred due to its higher recall.

 ## Recommendation:
 Considering the emphasis on identifying high-risk loans, Model 2 is recommended due to its superior recall in predicting the "High-Risk Loan" class.
-However, the final decision should consider the specific business objectives and the consequences of false positives and false negatives in the context of the financial domain.
+However, the final decision should consider the specific business objectives and the consequences of false positives and false negatives.